auto-notify-ps/known/README.md

     * https://myaccount.google.com/signinoptions/twosv

-* On the reciver side - mark incoming mails will be usually treated as spam and must be marked as'not spam' at least once
+* On the reciver side, incoming mails will be usually treated as spam and must be marked as 'not spam' at least once

 * Note: Implements sending functionality only, cannot read emails.